LCE-UMD/controllabilty_paper/README.md

 - TRAITdiff: trait difference of the yoked participants (uncontrollable - contollable).
 - STATEmean: average state scores of the yoked participants.
 - STATEdiff: state difference of the yoked participants.
+- BPdiff: difference in the total number of button-presses in the yoked participants (uncontrollable - contollable).

 #### __BML analysis__